-The Fantastic Fungi movie is a documentary, it is an educational piece that will enlighten any unfamiliar viewer to the basics of mycology (the study of fungi) and subfields that branch from it.
-Louie and his team did a wonderful job at weaving in education along the oohs and ahhs of the fungal kingdom/queendom.
+The Fantastic Fungi film is an educational piece that will enlighten any unfamiliar viewer to the basics of mycology (the study of fungi) and many subfields that branch from it.
+Louie and his team beautifully curated education with the oohs and ahhs of the fungal kingdom/queendom.

-Anyone familiar with Louie’s work will know is a nature lover and nature advocate.
+Anyone familiar with Louie’s work will know he is a nature lover and advocate.
 In our interview he commented on how Fantastic Fungi was a portal to dive deeper into Mother Nature:

 Want more Fantastic Fungi content?

 Consider purchasing the companion book rich with all the juicy mushroom knowledge that didn’t make it into the film.

 Also don't miss our podcast with Louie, click the player above!

 Fantastic Fungi: The Magic Beneath Us

 We are interviewing the award-winning cinematographer Louie Schwartzberg about his newly released film...
 Fantastic Fungi: The Magic Beneath Us.
 We venture into the inspiration for this film, the behind the scenes making of the movie, why he chose to start a movement with mushrooms, what the film symbolized, and so mush more.
 This conversation will elevate your viewing experience and give you little nuggets to appreciate the work that much more.